 Evaluate Your Introversion, See if it’s Lack of Confidence

-It could be that your sense of introversion is somewhat an actual lack of confidence.
+It could be that your sense of introversion is somewhat of an actual lack of confidence.

-Lack of confidence can result from being afraid of getting in the front row, and introversion would mean you won’t mind sitting in the front row as long as you are not a center of attention.
+Lack of confidence can result from being afraid of getting in the front row, and introversion would mean you wouldn’t mind sitting in the front row as long as you are not the center of attention.

 - Lack of knowledge